What if... in front of others, you could actually enjoy singing, and move people?

 After the performance I got nice compliments but what I care most about is putting my feeling into something that I care about."

-Singing on stage is a different beast altogether.
+Singing on stage is a different beast altogether: your body and mind behave differently.
 You won't improve the most by simply doing it a ton of times.
-Instead, if you know a set of tools and exercises, you can get better at those, which will leverage your stage performance.
+Instead, if you have a set of tools and exercises, you will get better at those.
+This will leverage your stage performance.
 It's knowing what to practice.
+It's just a system you should follow.

 (and VAT where applicable)